 We have put a special scavenger hunt together for our guests.
-A great activity for families to enjoy while stay in our cabins in Wisconsin!
+A great activity for families to enjoy while staying in our cabins in Wisconsin!
 Follow any route on our trail map and have fun enjoying the outdoors, learning something new & great exercise!

 1. The Windmill – Behind the barn on the hill you will find a windmill.
 Bonus: As you walk along our Bambi Lane Trail, you will observe a large and numerous smaller black walnut trees on your left.
 The tree has a wooden sign with the number 1 and a tent symbol to designate this is campsite #1.

 2. The Pond – Just up the hill from the Black Walnut tree is our pond.
 This was built in 1961 to retain water so our buildings are not flooded.
 The Pond is fed by several springs and underground from another pond.
 We have a total of 3 ponds.
 Dogs love to swim and drink from this pond.

 3. Black Oak Tree on # 15 Fairway – Above the Pond is the fairway for #15 on the Big Brother Disc Golf Course.
 As you climb the hill, you will find a Black Oak tree among many birch trees.
 Look for this Black Oak tree on left side of trail near top of hill.

 4. Birch Trees – You will find numerous Birch Trees around our property.
 Some are tall, some are very big around their trunks and some are just saplings.